We are at a crossroads in the development of Queenstown Airport. Forecast passenger demand exceeds the airport’s capacity constraints.

 Queenstown Airport Corporation (QAC) and its majority owner Queenstown Lakes District Council must choose from three distinctly different growth options.
 These are:

-This is a once in a lifetime opportunity and the choice, once made, will shape Queenstown, our district and this region for the next 50-100 years.
+This is a once in a lifetime opportunity and the choice, once made, will shape our district and this region for the next generation.

-Our investigations have revealed that relocating the airport would have significant positive effects across all sectors.
+Our research shows that relocating the airport would have substantial positive effects across all sectors.
 It would be better for Frankton, the Wakatipu, Wanaka, and the region.
 Better for the community, tourism, local transport, the environment, and global climate change.
 Better financially for housing affordability, for ratepayers and for the airlines.

-Ironically, our research has shown that relocating the airport to cheaper land, and raising $1.2 billion from selling the Frankton Flats landholding, would also be much better for QAC, saving it millions in debt, making it a more profitable company better able to serve its clients, shareholders and community.
+Relocating the airport would also be much better financially for QAC.
+Raising $1.2 billion from the sale of its Frankton property and relocating to cheaper land would save it millions in debt and make it a more profitable company that would be better able to serve its clients, shareholders and community.

+This site summaries our extensive research.
 We put our analysis into the public arena where it can be critiqued, peer reviewed and challenged.
-We will quickly correct any errors.
 Our goal is to deepen our collective understanding of the many aspects involved in this discussion so that wiser choices can be made.

 Use the links below to learn more